 For those more inclined towards an active lifestyle, there is the Campbelltown Aquatic and Recreation Centre (known as The ARC), which has recently undergone renovation.
 Visitors to the Centre can now enjoy an indoor pool, gym, basketball and squash courts, as well as other facilities readily accessible for use.

 Getting active is easy in Campbelltown South Australia - the city even hosts a leg of the Tour Down Under.
 Image credit Campbelltown City Council

 Large retail precincts like the Newton Village Shopping Centre or Magill Village ensure that the city’s residents have everything within reach.
 If you need to buy something, you never have to go far!

 Medical infrastructure is readily available in the area.
 The North Eastern Community Hospital is a general hospital that provides quality services and care to residents, with an emphasis on Aged Care – it also serves as a nursing home.

 There is also an array of medical clinics and specialised private healthcare providers in the city, ensuring that your health is always in good hands.

-Parents can rest easy knowing there is high quality education available for their children in the city.
+Parents can rest easy knowing there is high quality education available for their children in Campbelltown South Australia.
 There are three main educational precincts: the University precinct at Magill, the high school precinct at Paradise, and the high school precinct at Rostrevor.
 There are also local primary schools and pre-schools throughout the city to support these precincts.

-Campbelltown has everything young families need to thrive.
+Campbelltown South Australia has everything young families need to thrive.
 Image credit Campbelltown City Council

 Campbelltown offers easy access to an array of healthcare, childcare, aged care, and other services.
 Individuals of all ages and backgrounds living in the region can thus feel confident that they will receive a high standard of care in the area, no matter their circumstances.